Above is a slideshow of common milkweed's anatomy

-Milkweed flowers all have five petals (corolla), five sepals and a corona that contains hoods and horns (sometimes called beaks).
+Milkweed flowers all have five petals (corolla), five sepals and a corona that contains hoods and horns (sometimes called beaks), which are modified anthers of the flower.
 Although milkweed flowers are similar in many ways, they can vary widely in color, shape, size and structure.
 Many species have showy globe-like umbels with numerous flowers, like antelope-horns milkweed, while others are less dense and less organized and droop, such as Carolina milkweed.

 Milkweed leaves differ widely.
 One thing they all have in common is that they are simple leaves, meaning there is only one leaf per node, rather than compound leaves, which have more than one.
 However, that's where the similarities end.